 The Group's risk management framework provides the principles and guidance for our risk management activities.
 The Board of Directors has overall responsibility for determining the type and level of business risks that the Group undertakes to achieve its corporate objectives.
 To assist the Board in fulfilling its duties, the Board Risk Committee ("BRC"), a dedicated risk committee at board level oversees and reports to the Board on matters relating to the risk function of the Group.
-The BRC reviews the adequacy and effectiveness of and approves the risk management framework, related risk management policies and systems.
+The BRC reviews the adequacy and effectiveness of the risk management framework and approves the risk management policies.
 Management, through its Management Risk Committee and Assets and Liabilities Committee, is accountable to the BRC and Board for ensuring the effectiveness of the risk management framework.
 A risk management team is accountable to the BRC for maintaining an effective control environment that reflects established risks appetite and business objectives.
-The risk management policies and procedures.
+The risk management team is independent of the business units, and performs the role of reviewing and implementing risk management policies, guidelines and procedures.

 The Group's risk management policies are established to identify and analyse the risks faced by the Group, to set appropriate risk limits and controls, and to regularly monitor risks and adherence to limits.
-Risk management policies and systems are reviewed regularly to reflect changes in market conditions, products and services offered, and emerging best practices.
+Risk management policies and guidelines are reviewed regularly to reflect changes in market conditions, products and services offered, and emerging best practices.
 The Group, through its training and management standards and procedures, aims to develop a disciplined and constructive control environment, in which all employees understand their roles and obligations.

-The Audit Committee reviews the effectiveness of the financial reporting process and material internal controls as well as risk management policies and systems with the assistance of internal audit.
+The Audit Committee reviews the effectiveness of the financial reporting process and material internal controls with the assistance of internal audit.

-(b) Credit risk
+Credit risk (b)